 It was a Wednesday, and I had planned on skipping out of the after the morning panels, to head up to CalArts.
 Unfortunately, I had poorly planned the excursion and was forced to scrap the trip and settled for the afternoon panels.
 What I didn't know was that with that change of plan, my world would be changed by an unexpected meeting.

 The conversation led to me explaining that I had planned on checking out CalArts legendary character animation program.
 At that moment, he paused and informed me that "there's a small school in the Northern California neighborhood of Rockridge.
-A school which for the past two years had been training animators in the same manner that CalArts was.
-This school is the California College of the Arts, and with what I see here, you might have an excellent chance of being accepted."
-We shook hands, and he gave me his business card and said: "you've made a contact."
+CCAC it’s a school in the same manner that CalArts was.
+This school is the California College of the Arts, and with what I see here, it’s worth checking out."
+We shook hands, and he gave me his business card and said: "don’t quit.”

 I immediately picked up my iPhone and scheduled a meeting/campus tour for that following Friday.
 If it had not been for that chance encounter I doubt that I would be entering into the opportunity that lies before me.